mzdemmy/tweetypy/README.md

 Putting in all together:  Working as a team

-Below is some insight of how Tweety begin workingon project1.
+Below is some insight of how Tweetypy began working on project1.

 Project Title:  Everybody Loves Maps:  What migration maps/charts tell us about the relationship between gentrification and the impact of equity in DC public schools?
 Gentrification